XR2Learn/Enabler-5-Inference/README.md

 Each component is deployed using Docker to ensure easy-to-use components, reproducible development and deployment environments, and consistent results.

-**Pre-processing**: a component to process raw input data into format and time windows to be used as input for the **Emotion Classification** component.
+**Pre-processing**: a component to process raw input data into format and time windows to be used as input for the _Emotion Classification_ component.

+**Mock XRoom Writer**: component to support testing pre-processing component. _Mock XRoom Writer_ simulates Magic XRoom behaviour of creating and editing files with data from data collection sessions.

 **Emotion Classification**: a component to recognize emotions.
 Each modality has a separated emotion classification component.